kool-dev/kool/docs/02-Kool-Cloud/05-Environment-Variables.md

     environment: kool.deploy.env
 ```

-Upong deployment, all of the variables within that file will be parsed, placeholders replaced - if you have any - and then **each variable will become a real environment variables in the running container**.
+Upon deployment, all of the variables within that file will be parsed, placeholders replaced—if you have any—and then **each variable will become a real environment variable in the running container**.

-This option is usually best suited for automated CI routines since you work your way to have a different `kool.deploy.env` file for each of your deploying environments (i.e staging and production).
+This option is usually best suited for automated CI routines since you work your way to have a different `kool.deploy.env` file for each of your deploying environments (i.e., staging and production).

 ### Using a plain YAML object for environment variables